 Now let’s get back to fatigue.
 It has many causes: some are simple (“I didn’t sleep well last night”) while others are more complex (“I haven an ongoing autoimmune disease”).
 Fatigue that lasts more than a couple of weeks and isn’t explained by an obvious cause should be evaluated appropriately.

-Unfortunately, traditional (transactional) medicine falls short when it comes to investigating your fatigue in depth.
+Unfortunately, traditional (transactional) medicine falls short when it comes to fatigue treatment.
 Because there are so many possibilities to sort out in the usual 10-15 minute office visit, most doctors take a superficial approach.
 There is no time to really listen to you, understand what’s going on behind your symptoms and in your life, and there is not even the time to think.
 So you end up with a protocol.
 A prescription to give you energy or elevate your mood.
 Maybe another prescription to help you sleep.
 Oh and don’t forget the generic advice to “eat less and exercise more”!

 Nothing about this is personalized.
 That’s why it doesn’t help.